-The aggregation model is operated in different forms and not all parties offer the fully integrated approach as outlined above.
-For example ,in the case of Deutsche Bahn, under a hybrid form, the bundling entity itself was damaged by the cartel and enforced its own claims together with damages claims of other companies.
-In the Netherlands, claims are often assigned to a foundation that enforces aggregated claims on a special statutory basis.
-Further, the bundling model is sometimes used to enforce claims assigned by consumers.
+The claims aggregation model is operated in different forms and not all parties offer the fully integrated approach outlined above.
+The bundling model is sometimes also used to enforce claims assigned by consumers.
 However, cases brought by consumer associations (e.g., Which? in the United Kingdom, Que Choisir? in France, VKI in Austria) are rare and have not always been successful.
-Consumer associations often have difficulties in coping with the complexity of antitrust damages claims and time- and cost-intensive litigation.
+One reason may be that, in addition, consumer associations often do not have the organisational and financial means to cope with the complexity of antitrust damages claims and time- and cost-intensive litigation.

 Collective, group or class actions

-Under the aggregation or bundling model, the entity acquiring the damages claims is typically acting in its own right.
+Under the claims aggregation or bundling model, the entity acquiring the damages claims is typically acting in its own right.
 It is not acting for or on behalf of the original claims’ holders, but in its own name and account.
 As a result, there is only one claimant seeking compensation for all aggregated claims.
-This aggregation of claims does not require major changes of civil procedure rules and is in line with the legal cultures and principles in most EU Member States.
+The aggregation of claims does, in particular, not require major changes of civil procedure rules and is in line with the legal cultures and principles in most EU Member States.
+The assignment of claims and assets today is as well a common feature in many business sectors and markets.
+In addition, integrated forms of claims aggregation result in significant synergies for the quantification of damages.
 Victims of anticompetitive practices that opt for a claims aggregation model should verify that the claims vehicle has the necessary know-how, experience and resources to bring the case to the end.
-The personal and financial involvement of the claims aggregator, combined with a careful ex ante assessment typically ensures that only meritorious claims are pursued.
+The personal and financial involvement, combined with a careful ex ante assessment typically ensures that claims aggregators in practice pursue only meritorious claims.

-Collective mechanisms on the other hand are typically initiated by a representative entity or a lead plaintiff.
-This results in special procedural requirements; for example, the certification process by which the representative organisation or plaintiff is designated.
-The exact conditions for the qualification of the entities or plaintiffs vary from jurisdiction to jurisdiction and are typically subject to specific legislation.
-If a jurisdiction provides for collective redress mechanisms in the field of competition law infringements, it seems particularly appropriate for the enforcement of low-level damages that are dispersed on a large scale; for example, at the level of end-consumers.
+On the other hand, collective mechanisms are typically initiated by a representative entity or a lead plaintiff for a certain group or class of affected persons.
+This results in special procedural requirements, for example regarding the certification process by which the representative organisation or plaintiff is designated and a group or class is defined.
+The exact conditions vary from jurisdiction to jurisdiction and are subject to specific legislation.
+If a jurisdiction provides for collective redress mechanisms in the field of competition law, it seems particularly appropriate for the enforcement of low-level damages that are dispersed on a large scale.
 In such cases collective actions on an opt-out basis will typically be more efficient compared to the bundling of individual claims.
-There are also synergies for the defendants and the courts, as one collective action replaces thousands or even millions of individual actions.
-One main challenge for any collective action is the allocation of the proceeds of successful recovery to the individual class member.
+There are also synergies for defendants and the courts, as one collective action replaces thousands or even millions of individual actions.
+One main further challenge for any form of collective action is the allocation of the proceeds of successful recovery to the individual class or group member.
 Often, a substantive part of the compensation payment remains unclaimed and is distributed to public funds, such as the access to justice fund in the case of the class action mechanism in the UK.
-This problem does not arise in the case of the aggregation of individual claims, as the share of the individual assignor in the overall damage can be clearly identified; for example, on the basis of the individual purchase volume.
+This problem does not arise in the case of the aggregation of individual claims, as the share of the individual assignor in the overall damage can be clearly identified, for example on the basis of the individual purchase volume.

-One main challenge for claimants and defendants in the context of collective claims in the field of private enforcement will be the challenge to find out-of-court solutions for parallel proceedings that are pending in multiple jurisdictions in relation to one and the same competition law infringement.
+One main challenge for claimants and defendants in the context of collective claims in the field of competition law will be the challenge to find out-of-court solutions for parallel proceedings that are pending in multiple jurisdictions in relation to one and the same infringement.
 In this respect, collective settlement mechanisms will play a key role.
 The opt-out settlement mechanism in the Netherlands could, for example, provide a solution for settling parallel actions with aggregated claims as well as collective actions across European jurisdictions.

 Recognition of and requirements for claims aggregation